pip-services/pip-services-docs/content/en/python/expressions/_index.md

 pip install pip_services3_expressions
 ```

-The example below shows how to use expression calculator to dynamically
+The example below shows how to use the expression calculator to dynamically
 calculate user-defined expressions.

 ```python